V4Fire/Client/src/core/theme-manager/README.md

 ### How To Use It With SSR?

-An instance of the theme manager needs to be explicitly instantiated when the application is created.
+An instance of the ThemeManager can be explicitly instantiated when the application is created.

 ```typescript
 import express from 'express';